dirksm/vagrant-lamp-stack/README.md

 * installs Apache 2.4, PHP 5.5, MySQL, PHPMyAdmin, git and Composer
 * sets the pre-chosen password for MySQL and PHPMyAdmin
 * activates mod_rewrite and add AllowOverride All to the vhost settings
+* fixes the missing mcrypt error in phpmyadmin

 ## Example
 * Clone this project to your workspace.